Rebecca

 • Full House: In the popular 1980s sitcom, one of the main characters is named Rebecca Donaldson, who goes by the nickname “Becky.”
 She is a journalist who eventually marries Jesse Katsopolis, one of the other main characters.

-• Movies: There have been several movies with the name Rebecca in the title, including the 1940 film adaptation of Daphne du Maurier’s novel, a 1997 made-for-TV movie based on Rebecca of Sunnybrook Farm, and a 2008 Indian film called Rebecca Uthup Kizhakkemala.
+• Movies: There have been several movies with the name Rebecca in the title, including the 1940 film adaptation of Daphne du Maurier’s novel, a 1997 made-for-TV movie based on Rebecca of Sunnybrook Farm, & a 2008 Indian film called Rebecca Uthup Kizhakkemala.

 Rebecca as a Baby Name

-Similar and Sibling Names
+Similar & Sibling Names

 Similar Names